WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC21/WWDC21-10220-Localize-your-SwiftUI-app.md

 Learn how to localize your SwiftUI app and make it available to a global audience.
 Explore how you can localize strings in SwiftUI, including those with styles and formatting.
 We'll demonstrate how you can save time by having SwiftUI automatically handle tasks such as layout and keyboard shortcuts, and take you through the localization workflow in Xcode 13.

-To get the most out of this session and learn more about the Markdown language and AttributedString, check out "What's new in Foundation" from WWDC21.

 @Metadata {
    @TitleHeading("WWDC21")
    @PageKind(sampleCode)